Again, the suspicious body. This notion has been in my mind, in my artistic research and artworks for a while now.

 What is this inquiry about?
-It’s a question about social relation outside of a dance studio, some sort of political question (…) been taken into a dance studio.
-Been taken into it in order to look at social relations present in here, the dance studio itself; and in order to research the relations outside; and in order to research the potential of this practice of asking in- and outside questions for creative processes.
+It’s a question about social relations outside of a dance studio, some sort of political question (…) being taken into a dance studio.
+Being taken into it in order to look at social relations present in here, the dance studio itself; and in order to research the relations outside; and in order to research the potential of this practice of asking in- and outside questions for creative processes.

 This is going on in my head and body.
 How to communicate this complexity, and embrace it, and research it with a group?
 This is a task to be formed.
 A practice in itself.

-This just results in different behavior, the ‘other’ behavior.
+This just results in different behaviour, the ‘other’ behaviour.
 What is suspicion then, I asked the group?
-Something about pretending not to, hiding in a norm, but having another intention: either playing along the norm in order to break it, or unintentionally being a person that is somewhere between norm and other.
+Something about pretending not to, hiding in a norm, but having another intention: either playing along with the norm in order to break it or unintentionally being a person that is somewhere between norms and other.
 BETWEEN.

 “the truth is I don’t know you suspicious body I will always call you suspicious before I can know you” [X]